Section B: Monitoring and Review of Programmes and Modules

 - ensures that Department/programme is supported in acting on issues raised in student feedback

-- considers student feedback across the Faculty at FLTC and reports to Faculty Board, highlighting good practice identified and comments with implications for more than one programme/Department.
+- considers student feedback across the Department and reports to TELSOC, highlighting good practice identified and comments with implications for more than one programme/Department.

 Quality Assurance Team

-- prepares a summary of student feedback across the School for consideration by LTQC, the Student Experience Committee and other relevant groups
+- prepares a summary of student feedback across the School for consideration by TELSOC, the Student Engagement and Experience Committee and other relevant groups

 - extracts School-level issues for further discussion and action.